 MESSIDOR dataset (1,200 images, 4 levels of severity),

-The DIARETDB dataset (around 200 images marked with lesions), etc.
+the DIARETDB dataset (around 200 images marked with lesions), etc.

 A team at Google published results in 2016 of a study for detecting DR working with doctors in India and the US.
 The results show that their AI model’s performance for DR detection and grading its severity was on-par with that of ophthalmologists.
 Their model had a combined accuracy score of 0.95, which was slightly better than the median of the 8 ophthalmologists consulted (measured at 0.91).